Tutorial · Try Catscope

 safejar jar init $OWNER --fee-payer=$MY_WALLET

-Note: Record your jar ID from the output.
+Record your jar ID from the output.
+To retrieve it later:

 safejar jar-id <owner-keypair>